tlacerte/Sudoku---JS-HTML-CSS/README.md

 1. Have level options that will randomly fill the board with more or less numbers to start out with
 2. Background color of box will change where the guess is right or wrong
 3. Highlight the Row and Column when hovering over a box on the game grid
-4. Score counter to count how many times the user has won
+4. Score counter to count how many times the user has won/timer and record best time
-5. Timer and record best time
+5. Only have 3 tries to get an answer wrong resulting in Game Over

 ## Pseudocode
 Pseudocode